-The Ministry of Municipal Affairs has full statutory responsibility for the Community Gaming Grants program.
+The Ministry of Tourism, Arts, Culture and Sport has full statutory responsibility for the Community Gaming Grants program.
 The Community Gaming Grants Branch develops program policies, processes all grant applications and determines which organizations will receive grants and in what amounts.

 The Ministry of Attorney General, through the Gaming Policy Enforcement Branch (GPEB), regulates gambling in British Columbia and is responsible for the overall integrity of gaming and horse racing in the province.
-GPEB supports the Community Gaming Grants program by providing services such as audits, investigations and management of the Gaming Online Service.
+GPEB supports the Community Gaming Grants program by providing services such as audits and investigations.